rice-apps/BeakSpeak/Docs/Deployment.md

     + These changes occur on the deployed backend on GCP
     + Log into a cloud shell and manually edit the production settings in the config

+### Updating apps
++ Expo + React Native
+    + If OTA updates are enabled, then solely running `expo publish` in the terminal will update apps on android and ios
+      + Caveat: changing certain assets like splash screen and app icon require a new build
+    + If OTA is not configured, submit a new build each time for update
++ Vanilla React Native (PLEASE CONTRIBUTE)

+### Updating backend on GCP
++ Log into cloud shell
++ `cd` into appropriate repo
++ Pull changes
++ Run `gcloud app deploy`